riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

     In the resulting page, there is a table with a column called "Tag name";
     click the linked tag name to obtain a table with more columns -- one for each Wikipedia page in the tag.
+  * Note on stats.grok.se: "stats.grok.se is just a data visualizer.
+Also,
+    \[Vipul doesn't\] think it does ANY bot filtering; any bot filtering is happening at the level of generating the pagecounts-raw dump."
+    (TODO: verify.)
   * Google Trends (for musicians)
   * comScore data, WMF overall numbers
   * Google Consumer Survey and Survey Monkey Audience